 A wide range of other

-therapies has been used to treat
+treatments can be used to treat

 irritable bowel syndrome (IBS).
-Treatment methods that

 Other psychological treatments that are sometimes used for IBS include relaxation therapy, meditation, and biofeedback.

-Peppermint oil has also been used to treat IBS.
+- Peppermint oil has also been used to treat IBS.
 Studies have

-Aloe is commonly used for IBS, especially IBS with
+- Aloe is commonly used for IBS, especially IBS with

 constipation.
 There is currently no evidence for the use of aloe as an